Gabboxl/ts3serverARM/README.md

 ## Final considerations & known issues
 - When someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
 I didn't encounter any problem with server functionalities but at the time I didn't find a fix for that. [https://bugs.launchpad.net/qemu/+bug/1619896]
-- When you stop the server you may encounter a segmentation fault error.
+- When trying to stop the server, you may encounter a segmentation fault error.

 # TODO
 - [ ] add images